braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/kubit.md

 Once an import has been completed, an email notification will be sent to the recipients(s) specified in the import schedule.
 You can also check a cohort's import status under **Schedule** in Kubit.
 The schedule history will display every import execution time, outcome, and the total number of users in the cohort who were imported to Braze.<br><br>![Import History]({% image_buster /assets/img/kubit/import_history.png %})<br><br>You can manually trigger an import by clicking on **Import to Braze** icon for that import schedule.

 ### Step 4: Create Braze segments with Kubit cohorts
-After importing cohorts to Braze, you can use them as filters to create Braze Segments and include them in Braze campaigns or Canvas.
-Visit our segment documentation to learn more about [how to create Braze Segments]({{site.baseurl}}/user_guide/engagement_tools/segments/creating_a_segment/#step-4-add-filters-to-your-segment).
+After importing cohorts to Braze, you can use them as filters to create Braze segments and include them in Braze campaigns or Canvas.
+Visit our segment documentation to learn more about [how to create Braze segments]({{site.baseurl}}/user_guide/engagement_tools/segments/creating_a_segment/#step-4-add-filters-to-your-segment).

 ![Segment with Kubit Cohorts]({% image_buster /assets/img/kubit/segment_with_kubit_cohorts.png %}){: style="max-width:70%;"}